secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 **Longevity: less than one day, more than a day** **Constrained Devices: constrained, not constrained**

-The SCC should be able to provide a secure parameter choice for different security levels.
-These security level are including three different security constraints which are further defined in {{constraints}}: **Information classification, Longevity, Constrained devices**.
+The SCC should be able to provide a secure parameter set for different security levels.
+These security level are containing values for three different kinds of security constraints: **Information classification, Longevity, Constrained devices**
+The security constraints are further defined in {{constraints}}.
+Based on combinations of security constraint valuess different SCCs can be provided to be able to support various security levels with the appropriate choice of parameters.
+Security level definitions for which a SCC should be provided are defined in the following.

 ## Security Level 1 - Lowest